Table of Contents

 After being sidelined with an injury a day before the 2017 SEA Games.
 Asian Bronze Medallist in the Pole Vault Ernest John Obiena will be returning to competition at the Taipei Open on March 21.

-Obiena leading up to the SEA Games improved his southeast Asian Record to 5.61m in Germany.
+Obiena leading up to the SEA Games, improved his southeast Asian Record to 5.61m in Germany.

 But an unfortunate leg injury in training sidelined him from getting that gold.

-Ernest since then has been working on his rehab via strength coach and athletic patron James Michael Lafferty.
+Since then, Ernest has been working on his rehab via strength coach and athletic patron James Michael Lafferty.

 The 22-year-old EJ, a student at the University of Santo Tomas, had to skip the UAAP.